 APPLICATIONS FOR THE YOUNG STRATEGISTS FORUM ARE NOW CLOSED.

-The 2024 iteration of the Young Strategists Forum will begin with a half-day, interactive seminar, which will help participants understand strategic competition in the Indo-Pacific.
+The 2025 iteration of the Young Strategists Forum will be held in Tokyo on Jan 31-Feb 5 2025, and will begin with a half-day interactive seminar, which will help participants understand strategic competition in the Indo-Pacific.
 This will be followed by a 36-hour grand strategy simulation led by Zack Cooper, senior fellow at the American Enterprise Institute.
 Participants will take on the roles of the United States and major regional powers as they pursue long-term goals and carefully allocate military, diplomatic, and economic resources while navigating a series of crises.
 At the end of the exercise, participants will be debriefed on lessons learned.
 The simulation will be followed by a two-day study tour focused on the US-Japan alliance.
 Participants will have an opportunity to interact with Japanese experts, politicians, business leaders, and government officials to gain a high-level perspective on Japanese strategic thinking.
 To give participants an opportunity to share their perspectives on key military, political, and economic issues, GMF will publish a series of papers by Young Strategists Forum participants after the conclusion of the program in Tokyo.

-The details of the 2024 Young Strategists Forum have not yet been finalized, but typical program itinerary follows the following format:
+The typical program itinerary follows the following format:

 • Day 1: Arrival in Tokyo, Japan